(Armored Fighting Vehicles)

 ESCI M48 tracks as molded: outer surface at front, inner surface at rear

-On ESCI WWII and modern AFV kits, the injection molded link-and-length track parts usually lacked any detail on the interior of the track, the surface on which the bogies rode, as you can see in the pictures above.
-With my earliest builds of ESCI AFVs, I knew enough to add track guides (projecting metal teeth or horns that on the real AFVs guided the track to stay centered under the bogie wheels).
+On ESCI WWII and modern AFV kits, the injection molded link-and-length track parts usually lacked any detail on the interior of the track, the surface on which the road wheels rode, as you can see in the pictures above.
+With my earliest builds of ESCI AFVs, I knew enough to add track guides (projecting metal teeth or horns that on the real AFVs guided the track to stay centered under the road wheels).
 Unfortunately, I wasn't observant enough about the particulars of the real AFVs to notice other details missing from the inside surface of the ESCI track.
 See the next picture:

 M48 tracks on real M55 8" SPG at Aberdeen Proving Ground